-It’s a type of infection called a tinea infection (in the case of jock itch, tinea cruris), and it’s caused by a fungus.
-It's a form of ringworm.
-It likes to live in warm, moist places on your body.
-People who sweat a lot, are overweight, or have a skin condition called eczema, tend to get it.
+Jock itch is an infection that’s caused by a fungus.
+It's a form of ringworm that likes to live in warm, moist places on your body.
+It’s also called tinea cruris.
+People who sweat a lot, who are overweight, or who have a skin condition called eczema are more likely to get it.

-It’s typically found in your groin, inner thighs, or anus.
+It’s typically found on your groin, inner thighs, or anus.

 - Itching and burning

 - A red, scaly, circular rash with raised edges